Why Are Structured Directories Important?

 A typical directory structure is composed of a root directory (i.e. top-level folder), subdirectories (i.e. subfolders), and relevant files.

 Usually, we separate data, analysis, and reports into stand-alone subdirectories under the project’s root directory.
-The structure looks like this:
+For example, the structure typically looks like this:

 ├── Project-Folder/